opbokel/hellway/README.md

 ## Controls
 * The button starts the game and accelerates.
-* Up also accelerates, down breaks, and you can move left to right.
+* Up also accelerates, down brakes, and you can move left to right.
-* It is possible to break and accelerate at the same time, this will break with half intensity (Heel-and-toe).
+* It is possible to brake and accelerate at the same time, this will brake with half intensity (Heel-and-toe).

 ## Game Over Screen
 Gives you a detailed statistics of the game session: